tconnole/angular-sandbox/README.md

 # angular-sandbox
-This is a space fore me to practice angular
+This is a space for me to practice angular